Thiritin/open-signage/README.md

 1. Start the Laravel server:

 ```
-php artisan serve
+./vendor/bin/sail up
 ```

-2. Compile the assets:
+Or use

+2. Start vite dev mode:

 ```
-npm run dev
+vite
 ```

-Open Signage should now be accessible at `http://localhost:8000`.
+Open Signage should now be accessible at `http://localhost`.

 ## Contributing